DesktopECHO/kWSL/README.md

 - Simplicity - A 'one-liner' sets up KDE in WSL, the quirks get resolved for you (see Wiki for details)
 - Runs on Windows Server 2019 or Windows 10 Version 1803 (or newer, including Server Core)
-- KDE 5.17 on Devuan Linux (Tracking with what becomes Debian Bullseye, minus systemd)
+- KDE 5.17 on Devuan Linux (Tracking with what is to become Debian Bullseye, only without systemd)
 - xRDP Display Server, no additional X Server downloads required
 - RDP Audio playback enabled (YouTube playback in browser works)